 How to Feed ACV: For maximum benefits, I’d recommend feeding approximately 1 cup of ACV daily.
 It should be diluted 50/50 with water and added your horse’s usual feed.
 An added bonus is that it will help keep flies away if your horse is a slow eater.
 As with any adjustments to your feeding program, always make gradual changes and introduce it slowly, ideally over a two week period.

-Bonus: If you order from Tropical Traditions by clicking on any of the links on my site, and are a new customer, you will receive a FREE copy of The Virgin Coconut Oil Book, and I will receive a discount coupon for referring you.
+Bonus: If you order from Healthy Traditions by clicking on any of the links on my site, and are a new customer, you will receive a FREE copy of The Virgin Coconut Oil Book, and I will receive a discount coupon for referring you.
 Thank you for using these links and supporting the Savvy Horsewoman website!